cisagov/prescup-challenges/pc4/individual-b/round1-it-like-stopped-working/solution/README.md

 git bisect bad <new-commit-ID>
 ```

 This specifies the interval over which Git should conduct its binary search for the faulty commit.
-Once the above commands are all executed, Git will immediately and automatically select a commit in the "middle" of this interval, and ask you to test whether the repository is in a "good" (working) or "bad" (broken) state at that commit:
+Once the above commands are all executed, Git will immediately and automatically select a commit in the "middle" of this interval and ask you to test whether the repository is in a "good" (*working*) or "bad" (*broken*) state at that commit:

 ```
 make test